jina-ai/jina/docs/concepts/flow/instrumentation.md

 ### Available metrics

-Each Pod supports different default metrics out of the box, also letting you define your own custom metrics in the Executor.
-All metrics add the `Runtime` name to the [metric attributes](https://opentelemetry.io/docs/reference/specification/metrics/semantic_conventions/) which can be used to filter data from different Pods.
+Each microservice supports different default metrics out of the box, also letting you define your own custom metrics in the Executor.
+All metrics add the `Runtime` name to the [metric attributes](https://opentelemetry.io/docs/reference/specification/metrics/semantic_conventions/) which can be used to filter data from different microservices.

-Because not all Pods have the same role, they expose different kinds of metrics:
+Because not all microservices have the same role, they expose different kinds of metrics:

-#### Gateway Pods
+#### Gateway services

 | Metrics name                        | Metrics type                                                           | Description                                                                                                     |
 |-------------------------------------|------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|